At104/YOLOv5-Object-Detection/README.md

+# YOLOv5-Object-Detection

-Video object detection using OpenCv, PyTorch and YOLOv5 Made for application into MACRoboMaster
+Video object detection using OpenCv, PyTorch and YOLOv5 <br>
+Made for application into MACRoboMaster